2021 Events at RIC

 Documentary in Dispute Book Launch & Conversation

 The 1939 publication Changing New York is a landmark of documentary photography, yet no one has seen the book that Berenice Abbott and Elizabeth McCausland actually planned and wrote—until now.
-Join author Sarah M. Miller and The Image Centre (formerly known as Ryerson Image Centre) Exhibitions Curator Gaëlle Morel for a conversation about Documentary in Dispute, the latest release in The Image Centre Books series.
+Join author Sarah M. Miller and The Image Centre (formerly Ryerson Image Centre) Exhibitions Curator Gaëlle Morel for a conversation about Documentary in Dispute, the latest release in The Image Centre Books series.
 Their discussion will focus on the process of reconstructing the original manuscript of Changing New York, how it alters the history of documentary photography, and discoveries in The Image Centre archives that made it possible.
 Register now

 7 pm ET